NXP: Three Scenarios To A Merger Arb With Limited Downside

 NXP: The Gamble you love to take: Black you win, Red you win in the longer term, Green you get your money back

-NXP Semiconductors (NASDAQ:NXPI) investors stand a chance to win in almost all scenarios in the long run
+NXP Semiconductors (NASDAQ:NXPI) investors stand a chance to win in all scenarios in the long run

-We took a look at NXP (NXPI) back in March.
+We took a look at NXP Semiconductors (NXPI) back in March.
 We like the company a lot and we particularly like the fact that it is a key player in the fastest growth sectors of the semiconductor market.
 When the Qualcomm (NASDAQ:QCOM) acquisition for NXP was announced in September at around a 30% premium to the then trading price, it looked like a decent deal for shareholders.
 The share price, rightly, jumped within a few percentage points of the target $110 price.

-Since then semiconductor stocks have are up close to 40% - on average- that means all the really hot stocks, nVidia (NASDAQ:NVDA) for example, lumped together with all the not-so-hot, Intel (NASDAQ:INTC) and Qualcomm as the examples, together are up an average of 40%.
+Since then semiconductor stock index is e up close to 40%.
+That means all the really hot stocks, nVidia (NASDAQ:NVDA) for example, lumped together with all the not-so-hot, Intel (NASDAQ:INTC) and Qualcomm as the examples, together are up an average of 40%.
 Stocks with plays in the automotive technology space (the most similar to NXP being NVDA) are up very significantly more.

 Back in March, Intel offered to purchase Mobileye (NYSE:MBLY) to break into the autonomous automotive space adding lots of fuel to the erupting valuation fires (See our article).
 They offered to pay $63 per share, which at the time was an astronomical 117x EBITDA.
 To demonstrate how high this was, the 117x NXP's EBITDA implies an astronomical and overvalued valuation of roughly $900 per share.
 While NXP is clearly not worth $900 per share in our opinion, aspiring acquirer's or activist investors, as we will explain later, are willing to pay a significant premium to break into the autonomous car sector and NXP is in a fantastic position here.